mantthhhan/mantthhhan/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
+Experienced Data Scientist with 7+ years of experience in data exploration, data cleaning, predictive modeling, and machine learning.
+Expertise in analyzing structured and unstructured data to derive actionable insights.
+Skilled in Python, R, SQL, and visualization tools like Tableau, Power BI, Seaborn, Plotly, and ggplot2.
+Experienced in building automated forecasting models using statistical methods and developing scalable data pipelines using Hadoop and Spark.
+Proven ability to deliver data-driven solutions that enhance decision-making, improve operational efficiency, and meet client objectives.
+My **achievements** and rewards include but are not limited to:

+✨ Best Outgoing Student award for academic excellence at MIT.

+✨ Elected Treasurer of the Student Council, at MIT.

+✨ Best Volunteer award at MahaTECH, Pune.

+✨ Star Performer award of the peak season of 2020 at Amazon.

+✨ Elected Secretary of Alpha Alpha Alpha (Tri-Alpha) at UMass Boston.

+✨ Recognition for Leadership & Team achievement at Mercedes-Benz.

 🔭 I’m currently working on enhancing predictive models for customer segmentation and fraud detection using Python and machine learning techniques. </br>

 🌱 I’m currently learning advanced deep learning frameworks like PyTorch and diving deeper into time-series forecasting for financial data analysis. </br>